 It is a well known fact that we should change the diapers frequently and should not let them stay in wet for long time.
 Despite these efforts sometimes the soft skin of your baby turns red and can even start bleeding if you do not act immediately.
 What to do then?
 Your aim should be not to let the moisture stay on your baby’s skin for too long.
 In addition to this, take help from home remedies for diaper rash saying a strict no to cosmetic creams.
 Yes, we strongly recommend you use any of the below discussed home remedies for diaper rash, or any other natural solution as cosmetics are not at all the right choice for the extremely tender and vulnerable skin of your baby.

 There are certain home remedies for diaper rash that you can practice at home rather than exposing your baby to ointments full of chemicals at this tender age to deal with diaper rashes.
-All these remedies can be used as a preventive measure as well. you can decrease the frequency of use if your baby luckily does not suffer from diaper rashes yet and you want him to continue the same way.
+All these home remedies for diaper rash can be used as a preventive measure as well.
+You can decrease the frequency of use if your baby luckily does not suffer from diaper rashes yet and you want him to continue the same way.

 Home Remedies For Diaper Rash

 Shea butter is a natural remedy for curing diaper rashes.
 We all know that skin of babies is very soft and tender.
 Shea butter can easily be absorbed by the skin of the baby without leaving any greasy residue, and hence using shea butter as one of the home remedies for diaper rash is a wise idea.
 This is the first remedy on the list of home remedies for diaper rash because it is safe and easy to use.

 It does not clog pores and prevent the development of oil or dandruff.
 You are required to rub some shea butter onto the affected area and leave it for 20 minutes.
 Then give your baby a bath in lukewarm water.
 Doing this will help your baby relieve from the pain, discomfort and itching due to diaper rashes.